diewland/bantuek-thaichana/README.md

 iOS | Safari
 Android | Chrome

-Not work work LINE browser, please open with Chrome or Safari :/
+Not work when open link from LINE, please open with Chrome or Safari :/

 ### References